Logo

 Quick Brain-Boost Wins for Neurodivergent Kids

-• IEP = instruction + services; 504 = access supports.
+• IEP = instruction + services; 504 = access supports

-• Movement breaks every 15–20 minutes, keep attention online.
+• Movement breaks every 15–20 minutes keep attention online

-• Multisensory + explicit teaching accelerates learning (especially for dyslexia).
+• Multisensory and explicit teaching accelerate learning

 What is the fastest way to calm my child before homework?